Iran General Information

 Iran in the heart of Silk Road is one of the world’s most treasured travel destinations for all seasons, blessed as it is with extraordinary historical sites, exquisite landscapes and a fascinating culture.
 Most foreigners are likely to find their preconceptions shattered.
 You will find Iranians warm and friendly, keen to practice their English and quick with the tea invites.

-Rich Persian heritage dating back 3,000 years is evident throughout the country.
+Rich Persian heritage dating back some 3,000 years is evident throughout the country.
 Historical sites like the ancient ruins of Persepolis and the still-glorious former capital of Isfahan are abundant.
 Iran has a distinct cultural identity too, with its predominantly Shia-Muslim population, which sets it apart from most nations in the Islamic world.
 But few countries in the world offer the traveler so much variety in culture.
 From traditional nomads of Qashqaei, Bakhtiari and Shahsevan, proud Turkmen, hospitable Gilaki, Friendly Azari, colorful Kurds to modern Tehrani.

 Iran enjoys a great legacy of ruins and hallowed stonework.
 It is as one of the oldest ancient civilization of the world that has influenced different parts of the world from the Nile River to Europe via its culture.